 “It will only take 10 minutes to get to grandma’s house instead of 20!”.

-Finally, when you have confirmed everything and you have a set date, have them help you with the packing.
+Finally, when you have confirmed everything and you have a set date, have them help you with the packing and the moving.
 Give them the boxes they need to pack up their room and teach them how to do it in an orderly fashion.
 Leave them to it and check on them every few minutes.
 By doing this, you’re giving them the responsibility, which they’ll appreciate and associate with the move, positively reinforcing the process.
 Then, involve them in moving their boxes to storage, so they can see where they store their belongings until you move to the new house.
 This makes the change real for them, so they understand and can deal with the feelings of moving their treasured possessions to their new house.
 Shurgard is a great place to store your moving boxes because you can visit your storage area whenever you want.
 If there is a transition period between property A and property B, it may be worth taking a few trips with your child to your storage place, to show them that their belongings are still there and safe.

 Moving with a growing family